Theme

 Planning before generation

-The project focuses on scripts, storyboards, shot lists, reference assets, consistency checks, and final assembly, which makes it useful for understanding how longer video workflows may be structured.
+The project focuses on scripts, storyboards, shot lists, reference assets, consistency checks, and final assembly, giving readers a clearer way to inspect how longer video workflows may be structured.

 Availability